The Tradition Continues

-Members of the St. Agnes Academy Class of 2019 received their class rings during a Mass and ceremony at St. Louis Church.
+The tradition continues!
+Members of the St. Agnes Academy Class of 2025 received their class rings during a recent ceremony held at St. Michael Church.
 Mothers, grandmothers, sisters, aunts and cousins who are SAA alumnae were on hand to join in the presentation of the rings.

 The design of the St. Agnes class ring is filled with tradition and symbolism: